 v.
-If the transit agency purchases transportation services, interview the personnel reporting the NTD data on the amount of PT-generated fare revenues.
-The PT fare revenues should equal the amount reported on the Contractual Relationship form.
+If the transit agency purchases transportation services, interview the personnel reporting the NTD data on the amount of purchased transportation-generated fare revenues.
+The purchased transportation fare revenues should equal the amount reported on the Contractual Relationship form.

 Finding: Per inquiry and inspection, we determined that the transit agency purchased transportation services.
 We then identified the PT fare revenues reported on the Contractual Relationship form and agreed the amounts to the general ledger without exception.